-As an interdisciplinary program, the Women's Studies Program focuses on feminist explorations of gender, sexuality, race-ethnicity, class and nationality and other social, cultural, political and economical practices, constructions and institutions that affect the lives of women.
+As an interdisciplinary minor program, the Women's Studies Program focuses on feminist explorations of gender, sexuality, race-ethnicity, class and nationality and other social, cultural, political and economical practices, constructions and institutions that affect the lives of women.

 WOMEN'S STUDIES AT KENT STATE STARK